PHYS3888/Tutorial_ComplexNetworks/README.md

 ```

 Is there overlap between the neurons that control the worm's locomotion and the neurons that are most strongly connected in the network?
-In the tutorial, select all of the overlapping neurons.
+In the Canvas quiz, select all of the overlapping neurons.

 ---